Cristian25997/github-slideshow/_posts/0000-01-02-Web-Analytics.md

 layout: slide
 title: "Web Analytics Metrics used in LPO"
 ---
-"Use “on page”/“on-site” metrics to monitor in Web Analytics
+"Use “on page”/“on-site” metrics to monitor in Web Analytics                Visitation metrics to track (referrals)

-*time on site
+*time on site                                                                 *location, device

-*pages per visit
+*pages per visit                                                               *browser/OS

-*% of new visitors
+*% of new visitors                                                               *domain/provider

 *bounce rate